Privacy in Speech Technology: Legal and societal landscape

 These examples demonstrate the inherent need for society-level regulation of speech technology with respect to privacy.
 Governments have already responded to this need, with the European Union spearheading the process with the General Data Protection Regulation (GDPR)~\cite{eu2016gdpr,nautsch19c_interspeech}, with the State of California following soon thereafter with the California Consumer Privacy Act (CCPA) of 2018~\cite{california2018ccpa}.
 While these laws cover only a small percentage of the global population, as cloud services typically operate globally, they need the capability to follow local laws.
 In many cases, it can be easiest to apply the strictest laws on all users, such that the most strict laws benefit the privacy of all users.
-Service providers have, therefore, widely adopted the requirements of GDPR and CCPA, and that has likely had a large impact also on users outside the scope of these regulations.
+Service providers have, therefore, widely adopted the requirements of GDPR and CCPA, and that has likely had a significant impact also on users outside the scope of these regulations. {More recently, other countries have followed suit, for example, through the ``Personal Information Protection Law of the People's Republic of China''~\cite{china2021pip} and ``Lei Geral de Proteção de Dados'' (Brazilian General Data Protection Law, LGPD)~\cite{brazil2020lgpd}.}